-In accordance with Government Auditing Standards, we have also issued a report dated March 6, 2012 on our consideration of the Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated December 31, 2013 on our consideration of the Village of Robbins Statement of Cash Receipts from the State Municipal Development Fund and Cash Disbursements from those Cash Receipts' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Village of Robbins' internal control over financial reporting and compliance.